mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 ```

 #### BUGSUMMARYDATA
-BugSummaryData contains information on all of the BugSummaries listed in the SCARF file.
+BugSummaryData contains information on all of the BugSummaries listed in the JSON-SCARF file.
 All elements in this data structure are required therefore all tags will always be present.
 If a bug was missing either a BugGroup or BugCode, the bug is categorized as undefined for that grouping key.
 ```
 {
 BugGroup => {